Incontinence urge, Erectile Dysfunction, Back Pain…

 At the top of your abdominal cavity is your diaphragm.

-Soooo diaphragm is the top of the cavity we are focused on.
+So the diaphragm is the TOP of the cavity we are focused on.

-Then your pelvic floor muscles are at the bottom of the abdominal cavity.
+Your pelvic floor muscles are at the BOTTOM of the abdominal cavity.

 Think of the abdominal cavity as a pressurized box.

-If your mouth is closed and you press with your mid and upper ab muscles the diaphragm can’t go up,
+If your mouth is closed and you press with your mid and upper ab muscles, the diaphragm can’t go up; it presses down

-By using E for E having your mouth open as you press with your lower 3rd section of your abs: the diaphragm can go upward.
-The pelvic floor muscles work in sync contracting upward.
+By using E for E having your mouth open as you press with the lower 3rd section of your abs: the diaphragm can go upward.
+The pelvic floor muscles work in sync, contracting upward.
 Your back is protected/stabilized.

 The result of a strong diaphragm is: